shizmob/arcade-docs/andamiro/board/mkv.md

 * `88`: ???
 * `FF`: ???
 * `88`: ???
-* `A2`: booted from HDD, starting with andamiro MKV bootloader stage and stays also when in-game
+* `A2`: booted from HDD, starting with Andamiro MKV bootloader stage and also stays when in-game

 ### Operating system/game booted